texfaq/texfaq.github.io/FAQ-readtex.md

 So you've been sent an (La)TeX file: what are you going to do with it?

-You can, of course, ''just read it'', since it's a plain text file;
+You can, of course, "just read it", since it's a plain text file;
 the problem is that the markup tags in the document may prove distracting.
 Most of the time, even TeX _experts_ will typeset a (La)TeX file before attempting to read it&nbsp;&hellip;